net-lisias-kspu/ContractConfigurator/Behaviours.md

             //    Unowned
             kerbalType = Unowned

+            // (Optional) Experience trait to assign to the Kerbal.
+Note that
+            // this only applies for certain kerbalType values.
+Valid values
+            // for stock KSP are:
+            //    Pilot
+            //    Engineer
+            //    Scientist
+            experienceTrait = Pilot

             // (Optional) Gender of the kerbal.
 If not specified, will be
             // assigned a random gender.
 Valid values are Male and Female. gender = Female